0

 Second, your thighs should be parallel to the ground.
 Use the controls on your door or console to adjust your seat height.

-Finally, you need to adjust the distance from the steering wheel so that your arms can bend at a 90-degree angle.
+Finally, adjust the distance from the steering wheel so that your arms can bend at a 90-degree angle.
 Once again, you can use the controls on your door or console to make this adjustment.

 Driving Posture Tips for a Long Trip